Muhamed-Ayman/Personal-Financial-tracker/README.md

 ├── the_base.db                # SQLite database (auto-generated)
 └── README.md                  # This file
 ```
-## 🔄 Application Flow

-The diagram below shows the logic and navigation of Monetra:

 ## 🗄️ Database Schema
 View the database design in this presentation: